 "All assessment shall be designed so that the results are used by educators as tools to evaluate instructional practices and to initiate appropriate educational support for students.
 Assessments shall provide an opportunity for students to be measured fairly and impartially."
 [2130]

 End of Semester Grading

-Report card procedures and due dates will be announced prior to each grading period.
+Semester exam schedules, exact report card procedures and due dates will be announced prior to each grading period.

 Grade Book